History

 In the mid-thirteenth century, the castle was significantly expanded.
 The ring of defensive walls was reinforced with four, four-storey (basement, ground floor, two upper floors) semicircular towers, and the new gate located from the north was created from two, powerful, cylindrical towers flanking the passage between them.
 It was one of the earliest gate complexes of this type that were created on the British Isles.

 The gate towers had a massive, battered plinth, ensuring the stability of the structure located next to the slope of the ditch.
 Inside, there were four floors separated by wooden ceilings, the lowest of which was equipped with loop holes protecting the entrance, and the upper floors were lit by windows pierced from the inner ward.
 A short passage, topped with an pointed barrel vault, was protected by a portcullis, two doors (blocked by drawbars placed in the wall openings) and a drawbridge, which blocked the passage when raised, and opened the stone pit.
 The portcullis was quite unusual, because it was added from the outside after finishing the gate, and because of that it was pulled up in the guides up to the height of the breastwork on the external facade.
 The north-east gate tower in the 15th century had to undergo significant repair work, probably as a result of a partial collapse.
 Both towers were accessible through portals in the ground floor from the side of the courtyard and portals at the height of the crown of the perimeter walls, with the eastern tower additionally connected to the gate passage.
 Spiral staircases in the thickness of the wall from the courtyard side ensured communication between the floors separated by wooden ceilings.
 For greater security, staircases were not created in one string, but exits were placed on individual floors in different places.
 In the eastern tower, the second floor was even omitted by the staircase, serving as a warehouse accessible by a ladder.
 The top floors were higher than the defensive walls and provided access to a small room above the passage, from where the portcullis was lowered and raised.
+Perhaps it was equipped with hoarding, although the gate opening mechanism itself, hidden only behind a wooden wall, had to be exposed to heavy missles and fire.

 Four horseshoe towers of the upper ward, about 8 meters in diameter (east and west one) and about 9,7 meters (two south one), had three main floors.
 The entrance to the western tower led from the inner ward.
 The first floor was unlit and maybe only available down from the second floor, which was accessible from the level of the defensive wall.
 The second floor also had no openings on three sides, while the back part could have been open or closed with a timber wall.
 At the very top there was a combat floor, accessible from the defensive wall-walk by a dozen or so stairs.
 The opposite eastern tower had a similar form, but it was additionally equipped with a cylindrical basement with a depth of just over 3 meters, and the upper storey’s inner wall was made of stone, not wood.
 The two southern towers were slightly larger and differed with interiors of a horseshoe-shaped form (about 5.5 meters in diameter), in contrast to the cylindrical interiors of the northern towers.
 All the towers were crowned with battlement and probably wooden porches protruding from the face of the walls (hoardings).